Can You Get Pet Insurance After a Diagnosis?

 Your pet’s behavior and lifestyle

-Active pets who spend time outdoors, interact with other animals or have adventurous personalities face higher risks for accidents and injuries unrelated to their current diagnosis.
+Active pets that spend time outdoors, interact with other animals or have adventurous personalities are more likely to experience accidents or injuries unrelated to their current diagnosis.
 Consider your pet's daily activities and temperament when weighing whether future accident coverage justifies the premium costs.

 petInsurance icon